psf/requests/docs/dev/contributing.rst

 Requests is in a perpetual feature freeze, only the BDFL can add or approve of new features.
-The maintainers believe that Requests is a feature-complete peice of software at this time.
+The maintainers believe that Requests is a feature-complete piece of software at this time.

 One of the most important skills to have while maintaining a largely-used open source project is learning the ability to say "no" to suggested changes,